-Economic assumptions

-Base interest rate 22% per annum Rate of salary increases 13% per annum

-Mortality rate 10% 1983 Unisex Group Annuity Mortality

-Post retirement indexation 13% per annum Contribution rate 13% per annum

-Demographic assumptions

-Mortality 1983 Unisex Group Annuity Mortality

-Retirement age All members retire at age 60

-Others

-Valuation date 31 December 2019
+Economic assumptions Base interest rate Rate of salary increases Mortality rate 22% per annum 13% per annum 10% 1983 Unisex Group Annuity Mortality Post retirement indexation Contribution rate Demographic assumptions 13% per annum 13% per annum Mortality Retirement age 1983 Unisex Group Annuity Mortality All members retire at age 60 Others Valuation date 31 December 2019

-GUSSS did not perform actuarial valuation for the scheme as at 31st December 2020 as per their practice.
-Therefore the valuation for 2019 has been used for 2020.
-It is expected that the liabilities for 2020 will not exceed that of 2019.
+GUSSS did not perform actuarial valuation for the scheme as at 31st December 2021 as per their practice.
+Therefore the valuation for 2019 has been used for 2021.
+It is expected that the liabilities for 2021 will not exceed that of 2019.